UnnatiSangani/Udacity-FSND-Projects/Project-3-Linux-Server/README.md

 - Save these files in .ssh folder
 - Now open the .pub file and copy the whole file content.
-- Go to the previously opened terminal (your REMOTE MACHINE)
+- Go to the previously opened terminal (on REMOTE MACHINE)
-- Paste the .pub content in the file (authorized_key)
+- Paste the .pub content in the file (in authorized_key file)
 - Save the file and close it

-- On REMOTE machine, perform the following commands (as a ubuntu user)
+- On REMOTE machine, perform the following commands to give all permissions (as a ubuntu user)

 ```chmod 700 .ssh
 chmod 644 .ssh/authorized_keys